 - Any individual or legal entity, either national or foreign, is entitled to obtain patent and/or utility model certificates. - b.
 "Invention" is defined as any patentable device or process created by an independent effort, capable of transforming matter or energy for the benefit of man. - c.
 Inventions of products and processes are patentable if they are novel, involve an inventive activity and are capable of industrial application.
-While absolute novelty is required, the disclosure of the invention at an exhibition or in a publication or other means of communication within one year prior to the patent application date or priority date shall not affect its novelty. - d.
+While absolute novelty is required, the disclosure of the invention at an exhibition or in a publication or other means of communication within one year prior to the patent

+- application date or priority date shall not affect its novelty. - d.
 Patents are granted for a term of 20 years from the application filing date. - e.
 The law grants a 10-year protection term for Utility Models from the application filing date, and such term may not be extended. - f.
 Patents and Utility Models are subject to annuities. - g.
-Pharmaceutical products are subject of protection effective October 2000. - h.
-Inventions made by an employee in the course of his or her employment contract shall belong to the employer, provided the purpose of such contract or relationship involves inventive activities, either partially or totally.

-- i.
-After 3 or 4 years, depending on the circumstances, any person is entitled to request from INPI an authorization to use the invention without the patentee's authorization (compulsory license) if it has never been used or if its use has been interrupted for more than one year, except in case of force majeure or lack of effective preliminary steps for using the patented invention. - j.
-The law imposes civil and criminal penalties, such as fines and imprisonment, on anyone who infringes a patent or a patentee's rights, as well as remedies to stop the infringement, such as seizure, inventory and attachment of the forged objects.
+Pharmaceutical products are subject of protection effective as from October 2000.
+However, the Argentine Patent Office, with the Ministries of Industry and of Health issued a joint resolution (118/2012, 546/2012, 107/2012) with new guidelines for the examination of chemical-pharmaceuticals patent applications, which severely restricts the patentability of inventions in the pharmaceutical field. - h.
+Inventions made by an employee in the course of his or her employment contract shall belong to the employer, provided the purpose of such contract or relationship involves inventive activities, either partially or totally. - i.
+After 3 or 4 years, depending on the circumstances, any person is entitled to request from INPI an authorization to use the invention without the patentee's authorization (compulsory license) if it has never been used or if its use has been interrupted for more than one year, except in case of force majeure or lack of effective preliminary steps for using the patented invention.